| ROANOKE RIVER

 Birds love Big Mill.
 We have plenty of water and food; they especially like our pecans, sunflowers and blueberries.
 We have identified over 25 different birds that reside at Big Mill; and many more spend the night during the migration periods.
 We offer special rates for birds in our “Bird and Breakfast” package.

-Sylvan Heights Waterfowl Park in Scotland Neck where dedicated aviculturalists are working to save many endangered species of water fowl — a must see for bird lovers.
+Sylvan Heights Waterfowl Park in Scotland Neck where dedicated aviculturalists are working to save many endangered species of waterfowl — a must-see for bird lovers.
+Sylvan Heights in Chloe's Blog

 Message of Easter Outdoor Drama — Annual outdoor Easter pageant.

-Re-enactment — Fort Branch springs to life the first weekend of each November and has since 1987.
+— Fort Branch springs to life the first weekend of each November and has since 1987.
 Civil War battle re-enactors demonstrate life in the camps, night firing of cannons, period music and other activities — all of which are free and open to the public.
+See the story on Chloe’s Blog.

 DAY TRIPS